amandasaurus/osm-lump-ways/README.md

 of each segment isn't included, and it attemptes to generate long LineStrings, grouped by the end point that it flows into.

-See the `--upstream-outpout-biggest-end` & `--upstream-assign-end-by-tag TAG` arguments.
+See the `--upstream-output-biggest-end` & `--upstream-assign-end-by-tag TAG` arguments.

 ### End points (`--ends FILENAME`)